Sure can't complain about the incredible views around us this morning. Amazing!

 Then onto the tidal flats near Valdez.

-I had read a lot about the dry camping available out on the Terminal Access Road at Allison Point so we headed out to take a look.
+I had read about the camping on the Terminal Access Road at Allison Point so we headed out to take a look.

 On the road to Allison Point